-5.9 The Board have delegated authority to the Executive Directors Group (EDG) to ratify all policies and policy amendments with the exception of those policies which have strategic content.
-Policies with strategic content will be referred by EDG to the Board for final approval.
+5.9 The Board have delegated authority to the Executive Directors Group (EDG)Policy Governance Group (PGG) to ratify approve all policies and policy amendments reporting into assigned board committees for policy oversight and ratification.
+Those policies which have with the exception of those policies which have strategic board level content or are the responsibility of the board to approve are provided to - Policies with strategic content will be referred by EDG to the Board for final approval.
 Details of the delegated powers are included in the Scheme of Reservation and Delegation.